trane-project/trane-project.github.io/src/concepts.md

   user might want to only practice exercises from lessons and courses for the guitar and in a specific key.

+### Review List

+The review list stores units which the student feels should be given special attention.
+Trane includes a special filtering mode which only presents exercises from the review list.
+If a course or lesson is added to the review list, all of its exercises can appear in this mode.

 ## Theory

 This section describes the ideas behind Trane and its design.